collectiveaccess/ProvidenceDocs/_source/setup/install/Mac.rst

     Copyright (c) 1997-2018 The PHP Group
     Zend Engine v3.1.0, Copyright (c) 1998-2018 Zend Technologies

 Now let's install MySQL.
-CollectiveAccess works with version 5.7.
-It is not yet compatible with version 8.0.
-To install version 5.7:
+CollectiveAccess works with version 5.7 or better.
+To install version 8.0:

 .. code::

-    brew install mysql@5.7
+    brew install mysql

 Then add the MySQL install to your command line path with:

 .. code::

-    echo 'export PATH="/usr/local/opt/mysql@5.7/bin:$PATH"' >> ~/.bash_profile
+    echo 'export PATH="/usr/local/opt/mysql/bin:$PATH"' >> ~/.bash_profile

 You will need to close the Terminal window and open a new one for the path changes to take effect.
 Next start up MySQL, and configure it to restart automatically on reboot:

 .. code::

-    brew services start mysql@5.7
+    brew services start mysql

-If you don't want MySQL starting up automatically every time you boot your machine you can start it up on demand using `brew services run mysql@5.7`
+If you don't want MySQL starting up automatically every time you boot your machine you can start it up on demand using `brew services run mysql`

 Next we install various packages to support processing of media: ffmpeg (audio/video), Ghostscript (PDFs), GraphicsMagick (mages), mediainfo (metadata extraction and xpdf (content extraction from PDFs):